shahak77/gdb-tutorial/ex2/README.txt

 Run 'catch throw' and then re-run the program by running 'r' (you can do this in TUI mode or you can return to normal mode).
 Now as you see the stack is much shorter

+8. Fix main.cc by running 'continue' in the loop when the key is the problematic value